aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.complexbarcode/mailmark2dcodetext/_index.md

 ```

 Contains the Return to Sender Post Code but no DPS.
-The PC(without DPS) must comply with a PAF® format.
+The PC(without DPS) must comply with a PAFÂ® format.

 **Returns:**
 java.lang.String - Return to Sender Post Code but no DPS